 Does your school have a Sunshine Committee?
 Almost every school that I have taught at has had some type of committee that brings a little sunshine-happiness-positivity to the campus.
-I led the committee for a few years, so I thought I’d share a little about what we did.
+I led the committee for a few years, so I thought I’d share a little about what we did to celebrate teacher day appreciation every day!

 First of all, let’s talk about what a Sunshine Committee does.
 I’ve seen it used for several different purposes, but the main goal is to boost the moral among the staff, or to maintain a positive environment!
 When we first started, our focus was more about helping teachers who were sick, going through a hard time, or who had lost a loved one.
 That’s a great thing, but it didn’t encourage the staff on a monthly, weekly, or daily basis.
+And we really wanted to showcase teacher appreciation beyond Teacher Day.
 So, let’s look at some other things a Sunshine Committee can do (Also, I am NOT telling you to spend your own money.
 Many schools allot money in their budgets for things like these.
 Others collect a fee from all teachers before the year starts.
 Some ask the PTO/PTA for assistance):

 1. A Teacher’s Survival Kit: Make a basket of necessities for the teacher bathroom.
 Put things like spray deodorant, a lint roller, static guard, mouthwash, lotion, air freshener, wrinkle releaser, etc in the basket.
 We all forget these things from time to time so it’s a nice treat to have them on hand!
 I can’t even tell you how big of a difference this one little basket made.
 (Labels can be found at the bottom of this blog post)